jetli/yew-hooks/README.md

 - `use_click_away` - triggers a callback when user clicks outside the target element.
 - `use_drag` - tracks file, link and copy-paste drags, used along with `use_drop` hook.
 - `use_drop` - tracks file, link and copy-paste drops.
+- `use_media` - plays video or audio and exposes its controls.

 ## Examples